 It’s a common trap to fall into and one I’ve been guilty of in the past too.
 I can tell you from experience, it only makes things worse.

-Reaching a point where you’re able to move on from the relationship is about closure.
+Reaching a point where you’re able to move on from your ex and the relationship is about closure.
 By hooking up with her, you’re undoing a lot of the progress you’ve made for the sake of sex.

 It creates a big gray area and a whole lot of confusion.
 It might even give you false hope which means you have to start the recovery process all over again.